ryanjagar/ITStrategy/presentations/en/Micro-procurement_Nov_status.md

 ## Progress since June

-- secured agreement with CFOB to co-sponsor the pilot
+- Secured agreement with CFOB to co-sponsor the pilot
-- resourcing requirements documented (FTE and $)
+- Resourcing requirements documented (FTE and $)
-- lite project process underway
+- Lite project process underway
-- decision to re-use existing systems wherever possible
+- Decision to re-use existing systems wherever possible

 ---

 ## How it will work (we think)

-- GitHub pages website
+- Static website (hosted by GitHub)
 - Existing systems used in back-end : SAP, email
 - All opportunities reviewed by IT Strategy team prior to posting
-- All delivered code saved to an open repo
+- All delivered code saved to an open repository
 - Payment by credit card/PayPal

 ---